-- In the event that the Company is unable to deliver the Cookery Workshop on your specified date, and provides you more than 7 days’ notice, the Company shall provide you a full refund.
+- In the event that the Company is unable to deliver the Cookery Workshop or Dining Event on your specified date, and provides you more than 14 days’ notice, the Company shall provide you a full refund.

-- In the event that the Company is unable to deliver the Cookery Workshop on your specified date, and provides you fewer than 7 days’ notice, the Company shall provide you a full refund and you will be offered to rebook the Cookery Workshop during the following 3 months.
+- In the event that the Company is unable to deliver the Cookery Workshop or Dining Event on your specified date, and provides you fewer than 14 days’ notice, the Company shall provide you a full refund and you will be offered to rebook the Cookery Workshop or Dining Event during the following 3 months.

-- In the event that you notify the Company that you are unable to attend a Cookery Workshop at least 10 days prior to the specified date, you will receive a full refund.
+- In the event that you notify the Company that you are unable to attend a Cookery Workshop or Dining Event t least 14 days prior to the specified date, you will receive a full refund.

-- In the event that you notify the Company that you are unable to attend a Cookery Workshop with fewer than 10 days remaining prior to the specified date, you will not receive a refund.
+- In the event that you notify the Company that you are unable to attend a Cookery Workshop or Dining Event with fewer than 14 days remaining prior to the specified date, you will not receive a refund.

 - For the avoidance of doubt, your non-attendance at an Event will be deemed as cancellation, and 100% of the payable fee will be charged.

-- In the event of a Cookery Workshop being cancelled at a location not at the Company’s premises at Priory Farm, you will receive a full refund.
-You will not receive a refund for any travel or external costs in attending the Workshop.
+- In the event of a Cookery Workshop or Dining Event being cancelled at a location not at the Company’s premises at Priory Farm, you will receive a full refund.
+You will not receive a refund for any travel or external costs in attending the Event.

-Cancellation by the Company or Client: Private and Group Dining Events
+Cancellation by the Company or Client: Private and Corporate Dining Events